bigbluebutton/bigbluebutton/docs/docs/development/recording.md

 ---
 id: recording
 slug: /development/recording
-title: BigBlueButton Recording
+title: Recording
-sidebar_position: 4
+sidebar_position: 5
 description: BigBlueButton Recording
 keywords:
 - recording
 - rap
 ---

-This document assumes the reader understands the current [BigBlueButton architecture](/2.4/architecture.html).
+This document assumes the reader understands the current [BigBlueButton architecture](/development/architecture).

-# Overview
+## Overview

 BigBlueButton records all the events and media data generated during a BigBlueButton session for later playback.

 If you want to see the Record and Playback (RaP) feature in action, there is a [demo](https://demo.bigbluebutton.org/gl) where you can record a BigBlueButton session and play it back after it is listed under "Recorded Sessions" on the same page.
-This demo is also available on your server if you have [installed it](/install/install.html#6.-install-api-demos).
+This demo is also available on your server if you have [installed it](/administration/install#6.-install-api-demos).
 Processing and publishing the media for playback after the end of your session may take a few minutes.

 Like BigBlueButton sessions, the management of recordings should be handled by [third-party software](https://bigbluebutton.org/integrations/).
-Third-party software consumes the [BigBlueButton API](/dev/api.html) to accomplish that.
+Third-party software consumes the [BigBlueButton API](/development/api) to accomplish that.
 As a user, you may want to use third-party software which sets the right value to the parameter "record".
 As a developer, you may want to use a (not official) library that implements the API calls in your preferred language or implement it by yourself.

-From a technical point of view, in the BigBlueButton API, when you pass the parameter `record=true` with [create](/dev/api.html#create), BigBlueButton will create a session that has recording enabled.
+From a technical point of view, in the BigBlueButton API, when you pass the parameter `record=true` with [create](/development/api#create), BigBlueButton will create a session that has recording enabled.
 In this case, it will add a new button to the toolbar at the top of the window with a circle icon which a moderator in the session can use to indicate sections of the meeting to be recorded.

 In a session with recording enabled, BigBlueButton will save the slides, chat, audio, desktop sharing (deskshare), whiteboard events, shared notes, captions, poll results, and webcams for later processing.
 This is the unique way to record a meeting, because it provides the ability for different workflows to create recordings with different properties, combining the media in unique ways.